NathaliaTGodoy/devops-23-24-PSM-1231864/CA2/Part2/react-and-spring-data-rest-basic/README_CA2Part2.md

 2. Usability:
   - Gradle: Gradle provides a user-friendly DSL (Domain Specific Language) for defining build scripts, making it relatively easy to understand and use.
   - Apache Ant: Apache Ant uses XML-based build files, which may be less intuitive for some developers compared to Gradle's DSL.
+3. Dependency management:
+  - Gradle: Gradle excels in managing project dependencies, offering robust tools for handling libraries and dependencies within the build process.
+  - Apache Ant: Apache Ant does not have native dependency management.
+This can be achieved through external tools, adding complexity to the build process.

 ### Implementation of ANT as an alternative solution
 #### Step 1 - Alternative: Start a new Apache Ant project
 - Create a new branch called 'tut-basic-ant' in the repository to work on the alternative solution.
 After creating the branch, switch to it.
 Follow the same commands described in
 [Step 1: Start a new Gradle Spring Boot project](#step-1-start-a-new-gradle-spring-boot-project) to complete this task;
 - Set up a new Apache Ant project structure.
-You can create a new directory for this new project;
+You can create a new directory for this project;
 - Apache Ant does not have built-in dependency management like Gradle or Maven.
 Therefore, manually download the necessary dependencies for your project, such as Spring Boot libraries, and place them in the appropriate directories within your Ant project structure.
+You could also use external tools such as Apache Ivy to manage dependencies.

 #### Step 2 - Alternative: Modify the Apache Ant project
 - Follow the same tasks described in [Step 2: Modify the Gradle Spring Boot project](#step-2-modify-the-gradle-spring-boot-project) to prepare the Ant directory and make sure to adjust the configuration to ensure compatibility with Apache Ant.
-Unlike Gradle, which uses a build.gradle file, Apache Ant relies on a 'build.xml' file for configuration and task definitions.
+Unlike Gradle, which uses a 'build.gradle' file, Apache Ant relies on a 'build.xml' file for configuration and task definitions.

 #### Step 3 - Alternative: Define Ant build.xml file